Listen to this blog post here

 GRZA PROMO DISCOUNT WITH COSMIC BAZAAR – 10% OFF

 Use the Discount Code: GRZA when you buy any Cosmic Bazaar products online and get 10% OFF your purchase.
-This includes Canna Oil CBD oil that I’m taking and CBD for animals (Waffles the Wonderdog is taking this one).
+This includes Canna Oil CBD oil that I’m taking and CBD for animals.
 Visit Cosmic Bazaar’s online store here.